alexandreroman/spring-on-k8s/README.md

 This project describes how to run your Spring Boot app on Kubernetes.
 You don't actually need to rewrite your app in order to target a K8s
-cluster: Spring Boot can run on a large number of platforms, thanks to the abstraction level it provides.
+cluster: Spring Boot can run on many platforms, thanks to the abstraction level it provides.

 This app is made of a single REST controller: